Zunaid Lombard (born 9th September 1994) known professionally as Lil Trix, is a South African recording artist and music producer.

 Lil Trix released his debut EP in 2017 titled ZULO, combining the first two letters of his full name and surname, featuring notable guest appearances from fellow HYPE freshman J.S.K XXVI and BYLWANSTA, as well as award-winning rapper Solo.
 Trix appeared on VUZU's V-Entertainment highlighting his EP's release and appeared on Morning Live on SABC2 for an interview and performance.
 The music video for the lead single on the EP "Fun" was playlisted on Channel O.

-Lil Trix was also recognized as one of the 25 up-and-coming rappers under 25 you need to stop sleeping on by OkayAfrica in 2017.
+Lil Trix was also recognized as one of the 25 up-and-coming rappers under 25 you need to stop sleeping on by OkayAfrica in 2017, and appeared on MTV Base’s 2017 cyphers leading up to the annual Hottest MCs list.

 CONTACT LIL TRIX: